pifight/pifight/doc/MVP.md

 ## Pending for 0.1.0

-- FE can get bot info from file: url or from back end
 - BE serves shots and pings
 - CI working
+- get sass working again in new location

 - pick a license